Choose the Right Focal Length Lens for a Shoot

 shot is...

-Telephoto lenses can be fixed or variable, and range between 70-200mm.
+Telephoto lenses are either fixed or variable, and range between 70-200mm.
 They have a long focal length, so they let little light reach the focal plane, producing images that magnify a narrow portion of the scene.
-This makes them ideal for shooting subjects that you have to be far away from for safety or practical reasons, such as during explosions, fires, heavy-equipment use or when you just can't get there fast enough.
+This makes them ideal for shooting faraway subjects for safety or practical reasons, such as explosions, fires, heavy-equipment use, or when you can't get to a scene fast enough.
 Remember, these lenses misrepresent the proximity of your subject to background and foreground objects, making things appear closer than they are, so use them with caution.

 • 70-200mm lens